 - How to pick your first card

 - how your credit is affected simply by having credit cards

 - The basics of how to use credit cards

 - some easy tips for keeping your credit in great shape

 Throughout the guide you’ll find links to pages and videos that dive deeper into specific topics.
 Follow all of those to get the most out of this guide.

-Once you’re done, I invite you to send me your specific questions and I’ll write right back to you.
-I want to know what you find confusing or want to know more about, and I always appreciate it when people drop a quick note just to tell me what particular sections they found most helpful.
+Once you’re done, we invite you to send your specific questions and one of us will write right back to you right away.
+We want to know what you find confusing or want to know more about, and we always appreciate it when people drop a quick note just to tell us what particular sections they found most helpful.

 Our goal is to help you develop good long-term habits, and an understanding about how to establish great credit history.
 Building great credit takes time and this guide can be a great first step in the right direction.

 This is not a guide about using risky techniques to try to manipulate credit scoring systems.
 Instead, we’ll help you understand the fundamental factors that impact credit scores so you’ll be able to make good decisions and build your scores responsibly.

 You also won’t find information on this site about signing up for a card just to get a quick signup bonus and game rewards point systems.
 We want to give you the knowledge to choose to credit cards that will be a great fit for you for the long-term, or a card that is best for you wherever you are in the building process right now.

 Your credit history is your past behavior as a borrower of money.
 Companies use this past behavior to determine how likely you are to pay money back, or more generally how trustworthy and reliable you are.

 People with the best credit history (both in length of history and lack of negative items) are seen by lenders as very reliable borrowers, likely to pay the money back on time and in full.